 Most rivers and creeks in Washington State contain one or more species of fish during all or part of the year.
-These fish must be allowed to freely migrate up and down the stream they occupy.
-If roadways are constructed across the stream without thought given to fish passage, the roadway can create a migration barrier.
-However, a correctly designed stream crossing will not hinder migration of fish.
-The WSDOT and the WDFW have been evaluating existing stream crossing through a cooperative Fish Passage Barrier Removal Program since 1991.
-Some of the fish barriers have been identified for repair and of those a few have been retrofitted and/or replaced.
-Prior to starting a project, designers should consult the following web link to determine if their project contains a known fish barrier.
+These fish must be allowed to freely migrate up and down the streams they occupy.
+If roadways are constructed across the stream without thought given to fish passage, the roadway could create a migration barrier.
+However, a stream crossing designed with consideration of fish will not hinder migration.
+The Washington State Department of Transportation (WSDOT) and the Washington State Department of Fish and Wildlife (WDFW) have been evaluating existing stream crossings through a cooperative Fish Passage Barrier Removal Program since 1991.
+Some of the fish barriers have been identified for repair and a few of those have been retrofitted and/or replaced.
+Prior to starting a project, designers should consult the following Web link to determine if their project contains a known fish barrier: "